bem/bem-sdk/packages/deps/README.md

 ### Defining the project's configuration file

 Create the project's configuration file.
-In this file you should specify levels with paths to search BEM entities and `*.deps.js` files inside.
+In this file, specify levels with paths to search for BEM entities and `*.deps.js` files.

-Also you should specify level's sets.
-Each set is a list of level's layers.
+You also need to specify level sets.
+Each set is a list of a level's layers.
 By default this tool will load dependencies for the `desktop` set.

 **.bemrc:**